VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels: : Chart Collection

 The first step in our chart collection process was to compile a set of targeted chart types by browsing three visualization typologies: the Chartmaker Directory~\cite{chartmaker_dir}, the Data Viz Project~\cite{dataVizProj}, and the Data Visualisation Catalogue~\cite{dataVizCata}, each of which contains a detailed categorization of chart types.
 We cross-checked the named chart types in these three collections and focused on visualizations that consist of basic geometric shapes including \texttt{rectangle}, \texttt{circle}, \texttt{ellipse}, \texttt{pie}, \texttt{arc}, \texttt{line}, \texttt{polyline}, \texttt{area}, \texttt{polygon}, \texttt{geo-polygon}, and \texttt{text}.
 For the underlying data in the visualizations, Munzner~\cite{munzner_visualization_2014} defined four types of datasets: tables (items \& attributes), trees and networks (nodes \& links), fields, and geometry.
 We decided to focus on visualizations of tables, thus excluding node-link diagrams and scientific visualizations.
 Applying these criteria, we narrowed down to 31, 37, and 37 chart types from the three typologies, respectively.
 Finally, we unified the names of these chart types and achieved a final set of 40 chart types~(Figure~\ref{fig:chartTypeDist}).

 We then started collecting SVG charts for each chart type by (1) browsing online charting tool galleries~(e.g., D3.js~\cite{bostock_d3_2011}, Vega-Lite~\cite{satyanarayan_vega-lite_2016}, Mascot.js~\cite{liu_atlas_2021}), (2) browsing online communities where visualizations are shared by chart makers~(e.g., Observable~\cite{observable}, bl.ocks.org~\cite{blockOrg}, Spotfire~\cite{spotfire}), and (3) searching for certain chart types using engines such as Google Advanced Image Search~\cite{GoogleImage}~(with ``SVG'' specified as the target file type) and Bing Visual Search~\cite{Bing}.
 It is important to note that when collecting charts, \textit{we prioritized diversity over quantity because promoting rich design variations and supporting broader visualization applications are our research goals}.
 Therefore, for each chart type, we focused on including designs from different visualization galleries and websites, showcasing diverse visual styles.
 We aimed to include at least 20 designs for each chart type.
 However, we kept adding new designs as long as they introduced unique visual styles that had not yet been observed and did not distort the overall distribution of chart types~(\ie an approximately uniform distribution).
-During this process, we also examined the details of SVG files to discard invalid ones, \eg those using \texttt{<image>} elements with hyperlinks to render the whole chart.
+We also examined the details of SVG files to discard invalid ones, \eg those using \texttt{<image>} elements with hyperlinks to render the whole chart.
+When the appearance of an SVG is influenced by webpage style rules (i.e., CSS), we would first attempt to manually inject the relevant styles into the SVG.
+If that was not feasible, the SVG was discarded.
+Note that we mainly focused on styles vital for chart integrity (e.g., color, stroke), and did not handle all the font-related styles in this process.
 For each SVG chart collected, we obtained its image in the PNG format with a Python script.